 News & Events

-The Messenger will be delivered only by e-mail beginning in 2023.
+The Messenger is now delivered only by e-mail beginning.
 Budget cuts have forced this change.
 It costs about

 $100 for each issue for printing and postage.
 And of course, an electronic issue delivered by email has no cost.